Creative Writing - M.F.A.

 - Create a high quality publishable work of poetry, fiction, creative non-fiction, drama, or literary translation.

 - Demonstrate knowledge of a wide range of theories and practices of creative writing and the creative process.

 - Develop skills in creative writing in real world job situations.

 |Craft and Theory courses||9|

 |Minimum Total Credit Hours:||48|

-The thesis must be submitted according to the general requirements established by Graduate Studies.
+The thesis must be submitted according to the general requirements established by the Division of Graduate Studies.
 The student is required to defend the thesis in an oral presentation before a committee of graduate faculty from a minimum of two consortium schools.